linea-it/occultation-hs/userdocs/_build/html/_sources/pages/about/about_the_project.rst.txt

 Stellar occultations are a powerful observational technique for the determination of sizes and shapes of small bodies in the Solar System with kilometric accuracy.
-In addition, an investigation of the neighborhoods of the occulting body is also possible and may lead to the discovery and analysis of rings, jets, satellites, and atmospheres as tenous as a few nano bars.
+In addition, an investigation of the neighborhoods of the OccultIng body is also possible and may lead to the discovery and analysis of rings, jets, satellites, and atmospheres as tenous as a few nano bars.
 One of the interesting features of a stellar occultation is that it does not matter how faint the target object is, it is enough to record the flux variation from the star it occults as its light is temporarily